Skip to main content

 No. Reddit communities are discussion spaces and separate from the platform pages being tracked.

-Should Reddit posts replace source checks?
+Should Reddit posts replace checking the provider page?